simatic-ax/axlp_apax_and_project_creation/slides.md

     </header>
   </div>
   <div class="kachel1">
-    <li>a package manager is a tool that automates the process of installing, updating, and managing software packages and their dependencies</li>
+    <li>A package manager is a tool that automates the process of installing, updating, and managing software packages and their dependencies</li>
     <br>
     <li>it retrieves libraries and tools (packages) required for your project from central databases (registries) and downloads them to your PC</li>
     <div class="definition">